 Use of Reloading Machines with Black Powder: There are lots of jobs that can be done with a reloader to increase consistency and cut down on time spent reloading black powder in plastic/paper hulls.
 Probably the handiest machine is the MEC 600 Jr. Since it is a single stage unit, it can be used for specific tacks such as depriming/repriming, ramming wads, dropping shot, and crimping.
 I do not charge my shells with black powder using the MEC loader due to concerns with static.
 I hand charge each one out of a covered container.
 I usually seat the nitro wad on black powder at 30 lbs. on the MEC scale.
 We now load both 2-3/4” and 2-1/2” shells with the same machine with out modifications to the press.
 First, I replaced my factory crimp starter with an all brass starter from Ballistic Products.
 This starter will restart a crimp on a hull that has been trimmed to 2-1/2” real slick.
 I then move my final crimp die down as far as it will go, without falling out of the machine, and go to town.
 Just move it back up to load 2-3/4” shells.

-When using a MEC machine to load lubed cushion wads into shotshells, place an overshot card on top of the lubed wad before ramming.
+When using a MEC machine to load lubed cushion wads into shotshells, place an overshot card on top of a lubed wad before ramming.
 This does two things.
 It keeps the lube from building up in the drop tube, and more importantly, it acts as a release for the shot charge.
 It is important that the shot does not “stick” to the lubed cushion wad when it exits the barrel.
-A clean release of the shot charge is the key to a good, even shot pattern.

 Also, wad sizing in large bore shotgun hulls, especially hulls marked 4 gauge can be confusing...
 “Cartridges of the World, 8th Edition” says it well...“In most instances, gauges larger that 8ga. were somewhat mis-named.
 2ga. shells are actually 4 ga. and 4 ga. shells are actually 5 or 6 ga.”...
 If you are loading shells of this size, be careful to measure the I.D. of the hull and compare to the sizing chart before ordering wads.